Our Mission

 To provide a better life for homeless cats as well as re-home those that are adoptable.

-The Forgotten Ones of Northeast Florida is a sanctuary set on seven acres in Northeast Jacksonville’s Pumpkin Hill area.
+The Forgotten Ones of Northeast Florida is a sanctuary set on five acres in Northeast Jacksonville’s Pumpkin Hill area.

 We provide shelter, care, food, and affection for homeless cats and kittens.